grant-king/pygame/README.md

-# pygame
+# Simulations
-Repository for Pygame projects
+Repository for extending simulation and game projects.